Danish188/Mini-python-projects/Readme.md

    * Computer randomly choses the number and the user have to guess it
    * There are hints that the number is higher or lower

+### 4. Computer Guess Number Game
+   * User randomly choses the number and the computer have to guess it
+   * User decides if the computer guess is higher lower or correct

 ---

 keep coding:)